Yeshivah of Flatbush

-The Yeshivah of Flatbush is a Modern Orthodox private Jewish day school located in the Midwood section of Brooklyn, New York.
-It educates students from age 2 to age 18 and includes an early childhood center, an elementary school and a secondary school.
+The Yeshivah of Flatbush (YOF) is a Modern Orthodox private Jewish day school located in the Midwood section of Brooklyn, New York.
+It educates students from age 2 to age 18 and includes an early childhood center, an elementary school, and a secondary school.

 History

-The Yeshivah of Flatbush was founded in 1927 by Joel Braverman, among others.
-The institution, located on East 10th Street in Midwood, Brooklyn (a neighborhood sometimes identified with nearby Flatbush) at first consisted of an early childhood program, an elementary school and a middle school.
+The Yeshivah of Flatbush (YOF) was founded in 1927 by Joel Braverman, among others.
+The school, located on East 10th Street in Midwood, Brooklyn (a neighborhood sometimes identified with nearby Flatbush), at first consisted of an early childhood program, an elementary school, and a middle school.
 The high school, founded in 1950 to complement the elementary school, was originally housed in an adjoining building.
 In 1962, the high school moved into a new building on nearby Avenue J, and the elementary school expanded into what was formerly the high school building.

-Teaching philosophy

-The institution combines a Torah education and a secular education for both boys and girls.
-The school's philosophy is a synthesis of Judaic studies (Bible, Talmud, Jewish Thought) and the liberal arts.

-One of the Yeshivah of Flatbush's fundamental tenets is its "Ivrit b'Ivrit" (literally, "Hebrew in Hebrew") philosophy of teaching Judaics.
-This means that every such class is conducted completely in Hebrew, regardless of the level or ability of students.
-With this technique, the Yeshivah aims to enable its students to achieve fluency in the Hebrew language.
+Hebrew

+The school incorporates Hebrew into Judaic Studies to enable its students to achieve fluency in the Hebrew language.

 Student demographics

-The Yeshivah of Flatbush comprises Jewish students and teachers from a variety of backgrounds.
-In the past, more than half of the students were Ashkenazi Jews whose families originated from communities in Germany, Poland, Eastern Europe and Russia.
+YOF comprises Jewish students and teachers from a variety of backgrounds.
+In the past, more than half of the students were Ashkenazi Jews whose families originated from communities in Germany, Poland, Eastern Europe, and Russia.
 In recent years, the majority has shifted to students of Sephardic and Mizrahi Jewish descent.
 The overwhelming number of Sephardic students can be attributed to the growth of the Syrian Jewish community in Flatbush, and the decline in Ashkenazi enrollment can be attributed to the movement of Modern Orthodox communities to Long Island and New Jersey, with a concomitant increase in the number and quality of Jewish day schools and yeshivot in those areas.
 In 2022, the lower school consisted of 1,400 students.